Beyond Housing helps to launch ‘Chalk your Street’ campaign

 The judges were faced with so many excellent entries that prizes were awarded down to 6th place, with the residents of each colourful street receiving funding:

 - 2nd place.
 Coral Street, Saltburn – £500

 - 3rd place.
 Skelton Primary School – £500

 - 4th place.
 Lindale Primary School – £500

 - 5th place.
 Britannia Terrace, Brotton – £400

 - 6th place.
 Hirds Drive, Loftus – £400

-Rachael Crooks, Community Connector at Beyond Housing, said: “The response from East Cleveland was beyond our expectations and we were truly amazed at some of the entries.
+Rachael Crooks, Housing Officer at Beyond Housing, said: “The response from East Cleveland was beyond our expectations and we were truly amazed at some of the entries.
 This collaborative project has really opened our eyes to how such a simplistic idea can have a positive impact.
 People are truly connecting to others since being given the right opportunity.”